 While homeowners insurance will cover damage to electrical wiring or the damage it causes after a power surge, the type and condition of your home’s electrical work can have an impact on your rates.
 Some insurance companies may also deny coverage to homes with aluminum or knob-and-tube electrical wiring — two types of wiring that are considered out of date and hazardous.

 If you’re buying an older home with knob-and-tube or aluminum wiring, consider asking the seller to have the wiring replaced.
-Not only is copper wiring a safer option, but it could also land you significantly cheaper home insurance rates.
+Not only is nonmetallic wiring a safer option, but it could also land you significantly cheaper home insurance rates.

-Knob-and-tube (also known as K&T wiring) was a popular method of electrical wiring before the 1950s and is considered an out-of-date form of electricity.
+Knob-and-tube, also known as K&T wiring, was a popular method of electrical wiring before the 1950s and is considered an out-of-date form of electricity.
 This wiring is housed in porcelain insulating tubes, whereas modern copper wiring typically runs through PVC pipe or plastic tubes.

 If you’re insuring an older home with aluminum or K&T wiring, your insurance company will likely perform an interior inspection shortly after your policy becomes active.
 Like any systems in your home, if your wiring has any visible signs of wear and tear that could prove hazardous to your home, your insurance company may require you to make repairs or upgrades, or risk being dropped from your policy.

-Surplus carriers specialize in insuring risks (such as homes with bad roofs or old electrical wiring) that are denied coverage by most insurers.
+Surplus carriers specialize in insuring risks (such as homes with bad roofs or obsolete electrical wiring) that are denied coverage by most standard insurance companies.
 While surplus lines coverage is a fine last-resort option, it’s typically expensive and lacks the coverage quality of standard homeowners insurance.